Stress from Loss

 In order to find new hope and renewal after loss we can follow the example of the Apostles after their loss of Jesus.
 They had a love and fellowship with Him that was deep.
-They had great hopes and expectations for themselves and their faith and their people.
+They had great hopes and expectations for themselves, their faith and their people.
 When Jesus was taken and killed:

-- They lost not only a friend and leader.
+- They lost a friend and leader.